Kazuyoshi Hirao, MBA

-Mr. Cliff is founder of the accelerator, D1ASP0RA, co-founder of RPRD Diagnostics, co-founder of Vascugen, a regenerative medicine company developing treatments for intractable vascular diseases.
+Mr. Cliff is is co-founder RPRD Diagnostics, a precision medicine company focused on clinical comprehensive pharmacogenomics, and founder of Vascugen, a regenerative medicine company developing treatments for intractable vascular diseases.
 Previously he served as Director of Business Development at Cellular Dynamics International (CDI), a FUJIFILM company.
-During his tenure at CDI, he supported the establishment and management of a pipeline of therapeutic development programs targeting age-related macular degeneration (AMD), heart failure, and Parkinson's disease.
-These programs were designed to pair a core-competency in induced-pluripotent stem cell (iPSC) manufacturing with a team of external clinicians and scientific experts.
+During his tenure at CDI, he established a pipeline of therapeutic development programs targeting age-related macular degeneration (AMD), heart failure, and Parkinson's disease.
 Prior to Cellular Dynamics, he held positions at leading drug discovery tools companies, including Meso-Scale Discovery, Life Technologies, Ingenuity Systems, and Upstate Biotechnology.